List of alien races in DC Comics: Glazzonions

-The Glazzonions are a race of grey skinned humanoids with flat, almost snout like faces and no noses.
+The Glazzonions are a race of grey-skinned humanoids with flat, almost snout like faces and no noses.
 The deceased Green Lantern Ahtier was a member of this race.

 Glirell

 The Glirell are the presumed name of a near-human species of pacifists from a planet of the same name.
 They are represented by the deceased Green Lantern Jeryll.

 Gordanians

-The Gordanians are a race of reptilian alien slavers who have colonized the planet Karna and served the Citadel; enemies of the Karnans, the native werefeline race which they hunted to near-extinction.
+The Gordanians are a race of reptilian alien slavers who have colonized the planet Karna and served the Citadel.
+They are enemies of the Karnans, the native feline race which they hunted to near-extinction.